JaySharma424/Tata-Group-AI-Legal-Document-Intelligence-System/README.md

 │   │   ├── ocr/                # Multimodal OCR & PyMuPDF Engine
 │   │   ├── parsing/            # Structural text chunking
 │   │   ├── reporting/          # ReportLab PDF Generator
-│   │   └── summary/            # automatically generate an executive-level summary of a contract using Gemini │   │   └── legal_graph.py      # LangGraph State Graph Orchestrator
+│   │   └── legal_graph.py      # LangGraph State Graph Orchestrator
-│   └── governance/
-│   │   └── governance_service.py  # Who reviewed this contract, what did they do, when did they do it, and what did they change?
 │   ├── services/
 │   │   ├── llm_config.py       # PostgreSQL dynamic key management
 │   │   ├── rag_service.py      # Qdrant Vector Search & Gemini Embeddings